How Does an American Degree Better Prepare You For Your Career?

 What do you do currently?

-Track and Field Manager for USA Sport and Study where I help finding people who could experience a similar journey like myself.
+I am the Operations Director for USA Sport and Study, where I manage the day to day operations with the ultimate goal to help young people experience a similar journey like myself.
 I also teach at the university occasionally, work on a dissertation for my PhD, and I have been in charge of communication and public relations for one successful American company.